lespicker/tachyons-one-page-scroll/content/news/2021-06-09-cicadas/index.md

 ---
 layout: post
-title: Brood X
+title: "Brood X"
-date: 2021-06-09
+date: "2021-06-09"
-image: images/DSCF1983.jpg
+image: "images/DSCF1983.jpg"
 comments: true
 categories:
   - How-to
 destination:
   - Featured
   - Headline
 tags:
   - photography
   - insects
   - cicadas
 ---

 I was out photographing the Brood X cicadas this morning.
 By now you all should have heard that Brood X is out there in full bloom.
 Literally billions (1.5 million per acre!) of these amazing creatures are giving new meaning to high decibel sound with their mating calls.
 I am in awe of this display that only comes every 17 years and this past week I've been stepping on a literal carpet of exoskeletons on the forest floor, abandoned by the adults when they molt.
 I have had so many cicadas crawling in my hair, beard, arms and up my pant legs that I don't even bother to brush them off (okay, I do shake them off my legs).
 They don't bite or sting and so I felt a bit guilty cooking up an appetizer of them a few days ago (more on that in another blog...
 BTW, they are delicious... with lots of garlic!).